TC

 3. Gather Your Documents for the County Treasurer

-• The Stamped Pink VIN Inspection Slip (from your Highway Patrol checkpoint).
+• The Stamped Pink MVE-1 Inspection Slip issued by the Highway Patrol.

-4. Breaking Down the Costs: Weight, Fees, and Surcharges
+4. Breaking Down the Costs: Weights, Surcharges, and Property Taxes

 Layer 1: The Base Registration Weight Fee

-The state adds four mandatory structural fees onto every single vehicle tag transaction:
+The state adds four mandatory fixed micro-fees onto every standard tag transaction:

 • DMV Modernization Surcharge: $4.00